 The defenestration of Boris and more delay

 If it had not been for the sudden resignation of Boris the Online Safety Bill 2022 would have completed its passage through the House of Commons last month, on or about 20th, and would now be sitting in the fridge waiting to start its journey through the House of Lords at the beginning of September.
-One canot say it was “oven ready” but it certainly would have been “fridge ready”.
+One cannot say it would have been“oven ready” but definitely it would have been “fridge ready”.

 In theory the Bill could still start in the Lords in September, even if it was later in September, as the House of Commons still has one last day to go on the Bill.
 But it won’t happen.
 Why?
 Because both of the candidates for the Tory Leadership say they want to “look at it again”.